Category: Status Reports

 Author(s): Derek W. Stinson

-The Greater Sage-grouse (Centrocercus urophasianus) historically was found throughout the shrub-steppe areas of eastern Washington.
-The species is now limited in distribution in the state to Douglas County, the Joint Base Lewis-McChord Yakima Training Center (JBLM - YTC), and Lincoln County where a reintroduction project re-established a small population, though the loss of habitat in the September fire may eliminate it.
-The state-wide population estimate, based on lek counts, was 676 birds in 2019.
-Preliminary data for 2020 suggested that the population in Lincoln County declined from 13 to 10, the population on the JBLM -YTC declined from 78 to 65, while the population in Douglas County increased from 585 to 653, for a statewide total of 770. subsequent to those counts, the habitat of all three populations were affected by wildfires.
+The Greater Sage-grouse (Centrocercus urophasianus) historically was found throughout the shrubsteppe areas of eastern Washington.
+The species is now limited in distribution in the state to Douglas County, the Joint Base Lewis-McChord Yakima Training Center (JBLM-YTC), and Lincoln County where a reintroduction project re-established a small population.
+The state-wide population estimate, based on lek counts, was 775 in spring 2020, an increase from 688 birds in 2019, as a result of an increase in Douglas County from 597 to 697, while Lincoln County decline from 13 to 10, and the JBLM-YTC declined from 78 to 68.
+Subsequent to those counts, the habitat of all three populations were affected by wildfires.
 Preliminary assessments suggest that the Douglas County population will be reduced by ~50% due to loss of sagebrush on half the occupied habitat, and mortalities primarily from high predation due to lack of cover.
 The struggling Lincoln County population will probably be extirpated.

 Concurrent with this troubling decline, genomic analysis has indicated that Washington’s population is more distinct than the Bi-state population that was proposed for listing as a threatened ‘Distinct Population Segment’ under the Endangered Species Act (USFWS 2019).
 For these reasons, it is recommended the sage-grouse be up-listed to endangered in Washington.

 Stinson, D. W. 2020.
-Draft periodic status review for the Greater Sage-grouse in Washington.
+Periodic status review for the Greater Sage-grouse in Washington.
 Washington Department of Fish and Wildlife, Olympia, Washington.
-19+ iv pp.
+20+ iv pp.